Belacqua/DRS-Getting-and-Cleaning-Data-Project/README.md

- -'Getting and Cleaning Data' Class Project - David R Scott ('Belaqua@me.com') Created April 10th, 2016, in R v3.2.4
+ 'Getting and Cleaning Data' Class Project - David R Scott ('Belaqua@me.com') Created April 10th, 2016, in R v3.2.4

 This program creates as its output a tidy data set called "ActivityDataSummarized.txt", which